TABC Product Registration

 First, use the information below to determine if your product must be registered.

-Your product is new or doesn’t have TABC label approval:
+Your product is new or doesn’t have TABC product registration:

 - Registration required: You must register your product before it can enter the distribution stream.

-- Registration not required: Brewer’s Permit (B), Manufacturer’s License (BA) or Brewpub License (BP) holders do not need to register products sold on their premises to consumers for on- or off-premise consumption.
+- Registration not required: Brewer’s License (BW) and Brewpub License (BP) holders do not need to register products sold on their premises to consumers for on- or off-premise consumption.
 But the license holder must label the product with its name and alcohol content.

 - If it does have an existing TTB COLA on file with TABC, it doesn’t have to go through TABC’s product registration process until there’s a change that requires a new COLA.
 Visit the TTB’s webpage on changes that require a new COLA.